mercurius-js/mercurius/README.md

 #### app.graphql.schema

-Provides access to the built `GraphQLSchema` object that `fastify-gql` will use to execute queries.
+Provides access to the built `GraphQLSchema` object that `mercurius` will use to execute queries.
 This property will reflect any updates made by `extendSchema` or `replaceSchema` as well.

 #### app.graphql.defineLoaders(loaders)